 - The communication and relationship between ED – Radiology and ED – Lab improved.

-Because of our global clientele it is likely we’ve worked on problems similar to what you are seeing, before.
+Yes!
+We have implemented Lean Six Sigma in healthcare organizations like hospitals and clinics just like yours.
+Because of our global clientele, it is likely we’ve worked on problems similar to what you are seeing, before.
 We are not “trainers” but practitioners who focus on getting measurable results within just a few weeks.

 Here are the 2 best ways to get started.